sighmon/open-archive.org-Website-2019/about.md

 <p>We are doing better.</p>

-<p>OpenArchive fosters a virtual commons where civil liberties are protected, in the process creating a world where people’s history is a primary history.</p>
+<p>OpenArchive fosters a virtual commons where civil liberties are protected and aspires to create a world where people’s history is a primary history.</p>

 <p>
   </p>